Blue-collar workers, sometimes also called skilled trade workers, make up a significant portion of the American workforce.

 While you may not have heard of these other colors, they can be helpful when dividing the vast landscape of employment into distinct terrains.

-- Gray collar jobs, the final colored collars in this list, include jobs like engineers.
+- Gray collar jobs include jobs like engineers.
 Engineers are considered gray-collar workers because of their white-collar education and blue-collar job expectations.
+Like their blue collar counterparts, they often require some type of certification or vocational education.

 The meaning of blue collar has changed drastically since the 1920s.
 While it originally referred to low-paying positions that did not require any advanced education, you can now find blue-collar workers in any salary bracket and level of education.

-Although blue collar still denotes jobs requiring physical labor, you can find blue-collar workers across the industry spectrum.
-As industries increase their reliance on technology, they will need more blue-collar workers to understand and operate it.
+Although blue collar still denotes jobs requiring manual labor, you can find blue-collar workers across a variety of industries.
+As these industries increase their reliance on technology, they will need more blue-collar workers to understand and operate it.

 Nuclear Power Reactor Operators

-Unlike the requirements of many other blue-collar jobs, nuclear power reactor operators need to prepare for several different exams and licensing requirements.
+Unlike the requirements of many blue collar jobs, nuclear power reactor operators need to prepare for several different exams and licensing requirements.
 Nuclear power reactor operators must additionally pass frequent health and recertification exams to continue working.

-The extra work that goes into becoming a nuclear power reactor operator pays off when you consider the high earning potential and competitiveness of this field.
-These highly trained specialists operate and maintain nuclear power reactors and earn more than $100,000 per year.
+These highly-trained specialists operate and maintain nuclear power reactors and earn more than $100,000 per year.

 Seeking employment as a power distributor and dispatcher means you will need at least a high school degree and advanced knowledge of math and science.
 While it is not required, many employers prefer candidates with some college or vocational experience.